 Cons: Fewer museums and true tourist sites can make it seem like there’s little variance in the day-to-day

 If you’re passionate about French wine and cuisine, Burgundy should be at the top of your list.
 Biking through the countryside, you’ll marvel at ancient churches and ruins, beautiful villages, and rows upon rows of fruiting vines.
 To say pastoral Burgundy is charming is an understatement.
 Its prominent cities, Dijon and Beaune, are sure to wow you, too, especially if you stop in to visit one of Dijon’s famous mustard producers.
-Our most comprehensive tours are Cycling through Wine Labels for leisure riders and Cycling from Dijon to Macon for more avid riders (with optional longer rides available).
+Our most comprehensive tours are Essential Burgundy for leisure riders and Cycling from Dijon to Macon for more avid riders (with optional longer rides available).

 Pros: Easily accessible from Paris, excellent food and drink, lots of historic sites

 Cons: Waking up in the morning after drinking lots of wine can be difficult…